 Nick also hosts several one-hour monthly “Nick Curto Presents” Podcasts: “THE URANTIA BOOK”; “THE DISCLOSURE NETWORK” and “THE REAL NEWS REVEALED.”
 A life-long Peace/Human Rights/Animal Rights Activist, Nick Curto is a NY State officiant, a member of the UN Staff Recreation Council “Solus” – A health and well-being network.

 Harry Wieder (Board Member; Liaison to the Disabled Community) was killed while crossing a street in lower Manhattan.
 He had been active in the Disabled Community and the Lesbian, Gay, Bisexual and Transgender community for over twenty years.
 His dedication to the fight for the disabled, LGBT rights and the battle against AIDS won him honors from many community organizations.
 His unstoppable fight for disability rights earned him a featured profile in Jimmy Breslin’s column.
 He was a very active member of NYC Community Boards 2 & 3, and now has a street named after him in Lower Manhattan.
-He was a towering presence in All Out Arts, and will be missed.
+He was a little person, with a towering presence in All Out Arts, and will be missed.

 Keith Angora (Bruce Kessler) (Founding Board Member,) had multitasked for the organization as performer: Fable, Finding the Wild Life Preserve, Judy’s Place; as playwright: At Sunset, Randolph, Coupons, The Brief Rages of GeeGee Schwartz; and as a director.
 His wit, wisdom, and ironic humor carried us through hard and good times.